domenic/restify-oauth2/README.md

 ### Hooks

-To hook Restify-OAuth2 up to your infrastructure, you will need to provide it with the following hooks in the `options`
+To hook Restify-OAuth2 up to your infrastructure, you will need to provide it with the following hooks in the `options.hooks` hash.
+Basically, if you can provide these, you get the OAuth2 implementation for free.
-hash:

-* `validateClient(clientId, clientSecret, cb)`: should check that the API client is valid.
-* `grantToken(username, password, cb)`: given a username and password for the user the client is connecting on behalf of, should check that the user authenticates, and if so, generate and store a token for them.
-* `authenticateToken(token, cb)`: given a token, should check to make sure it has been granted, and if so translated it to a username.

-Basically, if you can provide those, you get the OAuth2 implementation for free.
-Here are some [example hooks][].
+The demo application contains some [example hooks][].

+#### `validateClient(clientId, clientSecret, cb)`

+Checks that the API client is authorized to use your API, and has the correct secret.
+It should call back with `true` or `false` depending on the result of the check.
+It can also call back with an error if there was some internal server error while doing the check.

+#### `grantToken(username, password, cb)`

+Checks that the API client is authenticating on behalf of a real user with correct credentials.
+It should call back with a new token for that user if so, or `false` if the credentials are incorrect.
+It can also call back with an error if there was some internal server error while validating the credentials.

+#### `authenticateToken(token, cb)`

+Checks that a token is valid, i.e. that it was granted in the past by `grantToken`.
+It should call back with the username for that token if so, or `false` if the token is invalid.
+It can also call back with an error if there was some internal server error while looking up the token.

 ### Other Options

-The hooks above are the only required options, but the following are also available for tweaking:
+The `hooks` hash is the only required option, but the following are also available for tweaking:

 * `tokenEndpoint`: the location at which the token endpoint should be created.
 Defaults to `"/token"`.
 * `wwwAuthenticateRealm`: the value of the "Realm" challenge in the [`"WWW-Authenticate"`][www-authenticate] header.
   Defaults to `"Who goes there?"`.
 * `tokenExpirationTime`: the value returned for the `expires_in` component of the response from the token endpoint.
-  Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself.
+  Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself and calling back with `false` from `authenticateToken` when the token expires.
+Defaults to `Infinity`.
-  Defaults to `Infinity` (which results in no value being sent in the response).

 ## What Does That Look Like?